HTML Boxes Summary

 Web pages are often separated into full-width tiers.
 For example, on a home page, we might have a header, call-to-action, services, affiliations, reviews, contact info, and footer.

-And then, inside each ‘service’ box you have boxes for ‘service-details,’ ‘service-image,’ ‘service-link,’ each of which contains content.
+And then, inside each ‘service’ box you have boxes for ‘service-details,’ ‘service-image,’ ‘service-link,’ each containing content.